‘If You Want Donald Trump To Act Presidential, Have Some Respect’: Levin

 Levin said, “But here’s the bottom line.
 You attack a man repeatedly who is a proud, accomplished man, a man’s man.
 You attack him personally for his looks.
 You attack him for his genitalia.
 And at some point, a man is going to stand up.”

-It was at this point in the rant that Levin told leftists they should have respect for the office of the president, if they want the president to conduct himself in a certain way.
+It was at this point in the rant that Levin told leftists they should have respect for the office of the president if they want the president to conduct himself in a certain way.

 Levin made it clear that he was not implying that Trump should have sent his latest controversial tweet.
-However, Levin added that a tweet is “not the end of the world.
+However, Levin added that a tweet is “not the end of the world.”

 He said, “You want him to act presidential?
 Then you have respect for the office of the president.
 I’m not saying you should have tweeted that.
 It’s not the end of the world that he did tweet it either.”